Natasha Perdew Silas, Co-Dean

 Deryl has been a criminal defense lawyer since 1970.
 She joined the faculty of the National College for Criminal Defense in 1976 and served as Dean of NCDC from its inception in 1985 through 2015.
 Deryl is now a retired faculty member of the Mercer Law School.

 Diana Becker, Executive Director

 Originally from Hawkinsville, Georgia, Diana was graduated from Wesleyan College and then made Macon her home.
 She has 22 years of experience in banking, and as a community volunteer and board member of several area non-profit organizations, she brings a multitude of knowledge and Middle Georgia contacts to NCDC.
 Diana will facilitate the management of the NCDC finances and investments and will be the point of contact for NCDC Faculty members.
 Her responsibilities will also include the management of scholarship funds, website administration, and other technological upgrades for the College.
-When not hard at work on NCDC projects, Diana enjoys life in the country with her husband Will and their dogs Dillon, Flea, Mutt, and Tiny.
+When not hard at work on NCDC projects, Diana enjoys life in the country with her husband Will and their dogs Dillon, Flea, Mutt, and Ellie.

 Bellamy Johnston, Program Director

 Bellamy joined NCDC in 1995, on April Fool's day.
 Nine times out of ten, when you call, it'll be Bellamy that you're speaking to.
 She takes care of your CLE credits and can help you with any questions you may have regarding your state's requirements.
 She will process your application, contact your office to coordinate with you and help with any dietary or travel needs that you may have.
 She's also the nicest person we've ever known.